tdixon97/legend-pygeom-l200/docs/source/cfg-geometry.md

 public_geom: false
 ```

-The list of assemblies provided in the `assmblies` config option or the
+The list of assemblies provided in the `assemblies` config option or the
 `--assemblies` CLI option can be either:

 - a list of assemblies to build: `strings,calibration` will build the argon